Language Generation with Replay: A Learning-Theoretic View of Model Collapse: Introduction

 We address this by building on the framework of \emph{language generation in the limit}~\citep{kleinberg2024language}.
 Inspired by the classical literature on language identification~\citep{gold1967language,angluin1980inductive}, this framework abstracts away specific language model architectures and training algorithms and studies generation as an interactive game.
 First, an adversary secretly selects a target language from a known class and then reveals an adversarially ordered stream of valid examples from that language; the generator is required to eventually produce an infinite sequence of previously unseen elements from the target language.\looseness=-1

 In this work, we propose a replay variant of the generation game, \emph{language generation with replay}, that provides a minimal abstraction of the feedback loop underlying model collapse.
 In addition to valid examples from the target language, the adversary may inject the generator's own previous outputs into the example stream.
-This \emph{replay} mechanism models synthetic content re-entering the data stream, a phenomenon that has been shown to be responsible for model collapse~\citep{shumailov2024ai}.
+This \emph{replay} mechanism models synthetic content re-entering the data stream, a phenomenon that has been shown to be responsible for model collapse~\citep{shumailov2024ai}. \looseness=-1

 Recent work~\citep{dmitriev2026learning} highlights the theoretical challenges posed by replay in online learning: a replay adversary can systematically mislead classical online learning algorithms, leading to strong separations between classical online learnability and online learnability under replay.
-We ask whether replay has an analogous effect on language generation. \contribbox{Question.}{ Does the presence of replay, where a generator is trained on its own past outputs, make language generation fundamentally harder? }
+We ask whether replay has an analogous effect on language generation. \looseness=-1 \contribbox{Question.}{ Does the presence of replay, where a generator is trained on its own past outputs, make language generation fundamentally harder? }

-We answer this question with a fine-grained characterization across the main notions of \emph{generatability} showing that the effect of replay depends on the specific definition.
-When replay does not affect generatability, we provide algorithms matching the guarantees of the standard setting; when it does, we construct separating hard instances. \Cref{tab:replay-separation-classes} summarizes our main results. \Cref{sec:setup} introduces the replay model and states our contributions. \Cref{sec:uniform} shows that uniform generation is equivalent in the standard and the replay model. \Cref{sec:non-unif} and \Cref{sec:limit} study non-uniform generation and generation in the limit, respectively, and \Cref{sec:proper} studies proper generation with replay.
-Finally,~\Cref{sec:discussion} discusses implications and open questions.
+We answer this question with a fine-grained characterization across the main notions of \emph{generatability}.
+The main takeaway is that the effect of replay depends in a non-trivial way on the specific generation guarantee desired and on the complexity of the hypothesis class. \Cref{tab:replay-separation-classes} summarizes our main results.
+When replay does not affect generatability, we provide algorithms matching the guarantees of the standard setting; when it does, we construct hard instances that witness the separation. \looseness=-1

+The remainder of the paper is organized as follows. \Cref{sec:related-work} discusses related work, while \Cref{sec:setup} introduces the replay model and states our contributions. \Cref{sec:uniform} shows that uniform generation is equivalent in the standard and the replay model. \Cref{sec:non-unif} and \Cref{sec:limit} show that replay creates strict separations for non-uniform generation and generation in the limit, respectively, while also identifying regimes where these separations disappear. \Cref{sec:proper} shows that replay is even more restrictive for proper generation, where a separation already holds for finite classes.
+Finally, \Cref{sec:discussion} discusses implications and open questions.

-\subsection{Related Work}
+\section{Related Work}